eliasmagn/QloApps_LIKK/docs/storytelling-styleguide.md

 ## 4. Sample Layouts

+### 4.0 Shared Framework
+- **Slim layout partial:** All storytelling templates (`residencies`, `ateliers`, `gastronomy`, `programme` and the optional home landing) now render inside the `storytelling-layout-slim` partial.
+It constrains the canvas to a 70rem max width with generous side padding that scales down under 992px.
+When adding new storytelling views, capture the page markup and pass it to this partial so typography and spacing stay consistent.
+- **Header spotlight ribbon:** The global header replaces the search widget with a `Storytelling spotlight` ribbon that highlights weekly programme updates and deep-links to the inquiry form.
+Update the message copy in translations if programme cadence or inquiry URLs change, and keep the CTA verbs actionable (e.g. “Browse current programmes”, “Plan an inquiry”).

 ### 4.1 Residency Landing Structure
 1. **Hero Band** – headline, strapline, primary CTA (Inquiry) and optional secondary CTA (Factsheet).
 2. **Availability Snapshot** – next window (two cards max), CTA per slot.